By Kathryn M. Kaminski, Ph.D. Senior Investment Analyst,

 Conditional Correlation with Equity Markets Similar to an Equity Straddle

 Since Managed Futures strategies tend to be trend following and deliver crisis alpha, they will make substantial returns when equity markets are down significantly.
-When equity markets trend strongly upwards, there will be upward trends which Managed Futures strategies can also participate in.
+When equity markets trend strongly upwards, there will be upward trends in which Managed Futures strategies can also participate.
 This explains why Managed Futures can look similar to an equity straddle without the upfront costs required for investing in options.
-If the performance of Managed Futures is conditioned on the performance of equity returns, this conditional relationship gives payoffs which on average are similar, but not equal, to that of an equity straddle (see Conditional Performance with Equity below).
+If the performance of Managed Futures is conditioned on the performance of equity returns, this conditional relationship gives payoffs that, on average, are similar, but not equal, to that of an equity straddle (see Conditional Performance with Equity below).

 Lower than Average Sharpe ratios than Most Hedge Funds during Equity Bull Markets

 During bull markets, many Hedge Fund strategies realize high Sharpe ratios.
 Research in Hedge Funds has pointed out that these strategies can contain hidden risks often related to liquidity and credit exposures.
-If Managed Futures deliver crisis alpha, their performance during bull markets may lag other Hedge Fund strategies given that they only trade in markets void of these risks.
-This explains why using Sharpe ratios during bull markets will underestimate the longer term value of Managed Futures in comparison with other alternative investment strategies.
+If Managed Futures deliver crisis alpha, their performance during bull markets may lag other Hedge Fund strategies, given that they only trade in markets void of these risks.
+This explains why using Sharpe ratios during bull markets will underestimate the longer-term value of Managed Futures compared to other alternative investment strategies.

 Bulls vs. Bears: reasonable Performance during Bull Markets